jcouv/jcouv.github.io/_posts/2015-12-28-zookeeper.md

 All servers can handle read requests locally, as each server keeps a transaction log and a snapshot of the latest tree (that it knows about).
 I'm still working my way down the rabbit hole of distributed consensus protocols, which are notoriously subtle.
 Here are some [pointers and summaries for important consensus papers](http://blog.acolyer.org/2015/03/01/cant-we-all-just-agree/).

+TODO: can a core server be dyanmically replaced?

 ![Zookeeper Oreilly book]({{site.baseurl}}/archives/images/zookeeper.jpg)